kkapsner/CanvasBlocker/README.md

  * micrococo for the Spanish translation
  * STim99 for the Russian translation

-If you want to support this addon you can donate to the following bitcoin address:
+If you want to support this addon you can donate to the following addresses:
-	159Y9BLcfHyrp6wj6f3syEuk92xkRVTiie
+ * bitcoin: 159Y9BLcfHyrp6wj6f3syEuk92xkRVTiie
+ * monero: 482QYZaagALWtPmwbptwBaexDYmcVsJrhJp2VVjTgjYA3Kk1YyMdSg9Wz2qz1Gh31E843PFVCDWS4hR4Bjf6ipWuB9iz2cs